Bellagio The Italian Lakes, Italy Travel Guide

 Bellagio offers a range of dining experiences, from fine dining to casual eateries.
 Choose your venue based on budget plus preferred ambiance.

-Also within the Grand Hotel Villa Serbelloni, La Goletta has a more casual yet still upscale dining experience.
+Also within the A Large Villa Serbelloni, La Goletta has a more casual yet still upscale dining experience.
 It serves classic Italian and international dishes in a relaxed atmosphere.

 Central, traditional, good value.

-Known for its classic Italian dishes and charming garden setting, for pleasant outdoor dining.
-It is found by the main pedestrian area.
+Known for its classic Italian dishes and charming garden setting, for pleasant eating outside.
+It is situated close to the main pedestrian area.

 Classic Italian, garden dining.